cc5212/2019-reddit-comments/README.md

 3. To map we use  ((subreddit_id, subreddit), value) pairs to map the coments.
 4. Reduce process works counting the number of comments by each subreddit

 With this pipeline we can count comments in almost every way we can, for example to count the coments on specific Game of Thrones reddit on a specific day or hour (also both).

+Counting task performed

+Counting comments by subreddit subreddit everyday (more than 1000 comments) Counting comments by hour across the month for each subreddit Counting karma (+1/-1) by hour
+Counting comments by day

 # Results